Homepage

 Retirement can mean a new chapter of your life, but it is a big change that you will want to plan for.
 Prior to retirement, check out available resources from TELUS Health (formerly LifeWorks) and Canada Life.

 As you plan for retirement, you may want to consult a financial planner who can help you estimate your expenses in retirement and your other sources of retirement income.
-You can request up to two quotes annually from the Benefits Centre to determine the amount of your pension at various dates.

 When you are ready to begin receiving your pension, contact the Benefits Centre at 1-855-647-8222 or pension@united-church.ca, and they will send you the necessary paperwork.
 They will calculate your monthly pension under each available option and send you the forms to fill out.